 3. Before I would consider having anything injected into me that could potentially harm me, can you confirm what measures and compensation package you have in place, should I become sick after having the vaccine?

-If you are bringing the the Any compensation package needs to be measurable and should allow for any sickness or distress caused from the vaccine for up to 6 months.
+Any compensation package needs to be measurable and should allow for any sickness or distress caused from the vaccine for up to 6 months.
 Together with a large compensation package for my family should the worst happen as a result of the vaccine.

 4. A copy of your medical licence and full informed consent.